rbeiter/raspberrypi-pico/blinker00/README.txt

 a word at the end, and the payload in the middle.
 The typical use case is to specify an address starting at 0x10000000 and to have 0x100 bytes per chunk.
-So the first chunk is going to have the second stage bootloader and the second in theory (not required to be where the second stage enters the main application).
+So the first chunk is going to have the second stage bootloader and the second chunk if present at all is up to you, along with the rest.

 They support loading into ram as well so for example you can change

     wdata[3]=0x10000000;